 The following identities can be easily verified from their definitions.
-These identities rely on the fact that ${\cal K}^{(+)}$ and ${\cal K}^{(-)}$ differ only in the first component of $\sigma$ to be $+$ or $-$.
+These identities rely on the fact that ${\cal K}^{(+)}$ and ${\cal K}^{(-)}$ differ only in the first component of $\sigma$ being $+$ or $-$.
 Similarly, ${\cal K}^{(\pm)}$ and ${\cal K}$ differ slightly in their definitions.

 \begin{itemize} \item For $k,l\in[[2, n-1]]$,

 \item For $k,l\in[[2, n-1]]$ and $ l-k \ge 2$, the length of $ {\cal J}^{L }_{k,l,a} $ is no longer than $ n-1$.
 By induction, we have

 \item For $k,l\in[[2, n-1]]$ and $l=k+1$,